 University of Oregon Lundquist College of Business

-Andrew Nelson is Assistant Professor of Management and Bramsen Faculty Fellow in Innovation, Entrepreneurship and Sustainability at the University of Oregon's Lundquist College of Business.
-He received his PhD in Management Science and Engineering from Stanford University, where he subsequently served as a Lecturer.
-Prof. Nelson also holds an MSc (with distinction) from Oxford University and a BA (with honors and distinction) from Stanford.
+Andrew Nelson is the Randall C. Papé Chair in Entrepreneurship and Innovation, and Associate Professor of Management at the University of Oregon.
+He also serves as the University of Oregon’s Associate Vice President for Entrepreneurship and Innovation and as Academic Director of the Lundquist Center for Entrepreneurship.
+Andrew received his PhD in Management Science and Engineering from Stanford University, where he subsequently served as a Lecturer.
+He also holds an MSc (with distinction) from Oxford University and a BA (with honors and distinction) from Stanford.

 Faculty for Extending Your Reach, 2013 - present